Skip to content

 Parameters:

-• name (str, optional) — Override task ID (default: function name)
+• name (str, optional) — Override task ID.
+Can also be passed as first positional argument: @task("task_name")

-• timeout_secs (float, optional) — Task timeout in seconds
+• timeout_secs (float, optional) — Legacy timeout parameter (use timeout instead)

 • tags (list[str], optional) — Categorization tags